Asciimation/PeoplePairer/README.md

-# Speed Dater
+# People Pairer

-A very simple Java console application to read in a file of teams and team members then pair them off for 'speed dating'.
+A very simple Java console application to read in a file of teams and team members then pair them off.

 ## Description